 The wick on your candle shouldn’t do this.
 But, from time to time, certain things can happen causing the wick to extinguish.
-Because we use a vegetable wax, it does sometimes get air bubbles trapped inside the wax as it cools.
+Wax can sometimes get air bubbles trapped inside it as it cools.
 As a result, sometimes these air bubbles set inside the wax during the curing process, and become little air pockets.
 If these little air pockets are near your wick, it can cause a little sink hole.
-This can allow the melted wax from the rest of the surface to pour into the hole, extinguishing the wick. if this ever happens please let us know and we will put it right.
+This can allow the melted wax from the rest of the surface to pour into the hole, extinguishing the wick.
+If this ever happens please let us know and we will put it right.
 However, it’s easy to resolve.
 Simply let the wax reset.
 Remove any excess wax from around the surface, with a small teaspoon, to ensure it has a nice even surface.
 Ensure the wick is above the wax and you’re good to go.

 WHY DO YOUR CANDLES SMELL STRONGER THAN MANY OTHER CANDLE BRANDS?

 For several reasons.
-Here at Fox and Wolf HQ we use high-grade quality fragrance oils.
+Here at FOX & WOLF HQ we use high-grade, quality, fragrance oils.
 We also use a larger percentage of fragrance oil in our blends than many candle manufacturers.
 And also, our special blend of wax helps with this too!

 MY WICK LOOKS LIKE IT’S BENT OVER AND FALLEN INTO THE WAX?